Antipas Mbusa: Government minister

 Forces for Renewal joined the government of Antoine Gizenga and Mbusa became Foreign Minister in February 2007.
-Kabila's entourage have claimed that Nyamwisi still has private troops reporting directly to him.
+Kabila's entourage have claimed that Mbusa still has private troops reporting directly to him.
 In the government of Prime Minister Adolphe Muzito, appointed on 26 October 2008, Mbusa was moved to the post of Minister of Decentralization and Urban and Regional Planning (Aménagement du territoire).

 In September 2011 Mbusa quit to run for president, causing his ministry to be dissolved.